-In emphasizing the role of the family, the project takes into account a more complete view of how status is transmitted across generations.
-Much of the previous literature had solely looked at incomes of fathers to explain the heterogeneity in children’s outcomes.
-Taking into account insights from child development literature as well as recent findings from the Center on the importance of parental investment, this project also examines the multifaceted ways in which the family influences children through monetary investment, parental education, and time inputs.
+The project takes into account a more complete view of how status is transmitted across generations.
+Using insights from child development literature as well as recent findings from the Center, this project also examines the multifaceted ways in which the family influences children through monetary investment, parental education, and time inputs.
 By including the dynamics of household structure and marital status in our analysis, we are able to provide a richer view of family influence across generations.
-In addition to examining the household, we aim to study the role of social factors, such as the influence of peers and shared factors in neighborhoods in explaining inequality across the life course and across generations.
-By examining the policy claims that “zip codes matter,” we examine how the power of place and various other social factors further compound inequality among children growing up in different environments.
+This project also studies the role of social factors, such as the influence of peers and neighborhoods in explaining inequality across the life course and across generations.
+We examine how the power of place and various other social factors further compound inequality among children growing up in different environments.

 The Role of the Welfare State

-By aligning the data in Denmark with that in the United States, we are able to closely examine the role the welfare state plays and how it has reduced—and in other ways reinforced—inequality.
-In addition to the provision of government assistance, key factors are accessibility and actual take-up of government programs.
-These factors are important to consider when investigating the efficacy and role of policy in mitigating income inequality.
-Leveraging longitudinal microdata from the US and Denmark, we can use the variation in timing of various changes in government policies in Denmark and the US across cohorts to gain insight into how they have influenced the lifetime trajectories of children.
+We closely examine the role the welfare state plays and how it has reduced—and in other ways reinforced—inequality.
+Leveraging longitudinal microdata from the U.S. and Denmark, we can use the variation in timing of various changes in government policies in both countries across cohorts to gain insight into how they have influenced lifetime trajectories.
 This will allow us to isolate which types of government policies have been most impactful in combating poverty.